Table of Contents

 Following is given such medicinal properties that are confirmed by researches.

-Moringa leaves are good for heart.
+Moringa leaves are good for the heart.
 They reduces elevated blood pressure.

 The leaves are hypolipidemic.
 They decreases level of lipids in blood.
 In simple terms lipids are fatty acids and high lipid level in blood implies high amount of cholesterol and triglycerides circulating in blood.
 Moringa leaves reduces the lipid.